Alluxio/alluxio/docs/Configuration-Settings.md

 `TACHYON_WORKER_JAVA_OPTS`.

-For example, if you would like to connect Tachyon to HDFS running at localhost and enable Java remote debugging at port 7001 in the Master, you can export these in environment variables like
+For example, if you would like to connect Tachyon to HDFS running at localhost and enable Java remote debugging at port 7001, you can do so using:
-this:

 ```bash
 $ export TACHYON_UNDERFS_ADDRESS="hdfs://localhost:9000"